vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.0/README.md

 In general, Broadcom guidance is to:

-- Run the latest version you are able, ideally the latest version available in the major vSphere version you run.
+- Run the latest version you are able, ideally the latest version available in the version of VCF you run.
-- Use VM Hardware 14 (vmx-14) or newer.
-Version 13 introduces important performance and security improvements for CPU vulnerability mitigations, and version 14 introduces support for vTPM.
+- Use VM Hardware 17 (vmx-17) or newer.
+Version 13 introduced important performance and security improvements for CPU vulnerability mitigations, and version 14 introduced support for vTPM.
 - Take snapshots of virtual machines prior to upgrading, but do not forget to remove the snapshot later.
 - When scheduling virtual hardware compatibility upgrades use the "Only upgrade after normal guest OS shutdown" to help ensure that a compatibility update does not complicate an unplanned incident or HA event.